markgyoni/geopol/docs/The_Server/Mods/Refined_Storage.md

 sidebar_position: 3
 ---

 Refined Storage is a storage mod where you can build a storage network made up of devices.
 Those devices manipulate your storage.
-This page is based on the [Official Wiki](https://refinedmods.com/refined-storage/wiki/).
+This page is based on the [Official Wiki](https://refinedmods.com/refined-storage/wiki/), and we recommend  checking in out if you want more information.

 The **Controller** is the “core” of your storage network.
 You’ll be connecting all the Refined Storage devices to this block.